tongni1975/spark-nlp/docs/en/annotators.md

 - `setExceptions(StringArray)`: List of tokens to not alter at all.
 Allows composite tokens like two worded tokens that the user may not want to split.
 - `addException(String)`: Add a single exception
 - `setExceptionsPath(String)`: Path to txt file with list of token exceptions
-- `caseSensitiveExceptions(bool)`: Whether to follow case sensitiveness for matching exceptions in text
+- `setCaseSensitiveExceptions(bool)`: Whether to follow case sensitiveness for matching exceptions in text
-- `contextChars(StringArray)`: List of 1 character string to rip off from tokens, such as parenthesis or question marks.
+- `setContextChars(StringArray)`: List of 1 character string to rip off from tokens, such as parenthesis or question marks.
 Ignored if using prefix, infix or suffix patterns.
-- `splitChars(StringArray)`: List of 1 character string to split tokens inside, such as hyphens.
+- `setSplitChars(StringArray)`: List of 1 character string to split tokens inside, such as hyphens.
 Ignored if using infix, prefix or suffix patterns.
-- `splitPattern (String)`: pattern to separate from the inside of tokens. takes priority over splitChars.
+- `setSplitPattern(String)`: Regex pattern to separate from the inside of tokens.
+Takes priority over `setSplitChars()`.
 - `setTargetPattern`: Basic regex rule to identify a candidate for tokenization.
 Defaults to `\\S+` which means anything not a space
 - `setSuffixPattern`: Regex to identify sub-tokens that are in the end of the token.
 Regex has to end with `\\z` and must contain groups ().
 Each group will become a separate token within the prefix.
 Defaults to non-letter characters. e.g. quotes or parenthesis
 - `setPrefixPattern`: Regex to identify sub-tokens that come in the beginning of the token.
 Regex has to start with `\\A` and must contain groups ().
 Each group will become a separate token within the prefix.
 Defaults to non-letter characters. e.g. quotes or parenthesis
 - `addInfixPattern`: Add an extension pattern regex with groups to the top of the rules (will target first, from more specific to the more general).
-- `minLength`: Set the minimum allowed length for each token
+- `setMinLength`: Set the minimum allowed length for each token
-- `maxLength`: Set the maximum allowed length for each token
+- `setMaxLength`: Set the maximum allowed length for each token

 > **Note:** all these APIs receive regular expressions so please make sure that you escape special characters according to Java conventions.